-Store-bought bread often contains acids and mould inhibiting additives such as Calcium Proportionate (E282).
-This is to compensate for the lack of dough development time for no-time bread.
+Store-bought bread often contains acids and mould-inhibiting additives such as Calcium Proportionate (E282).
+This compensates for the lack of dough development time for no-time bread.

-At home, we don’t need to add ingredients like this but the theory behind it is worth considering.
-As the dough rises or rests during the first rise, yeast fermentation and activity of organic acids enhance the dough.
+At home, we don’t need to add ingredients like this, but the theory behind it is worth considering.
+As the dough rises or rests during the first rise, yeast fermentation and the activity of organic acids enhance the dough.

-Of course, there are many other additives that can be added to preserve bread, such as lecithin, but I won’t list them all here!
+Of course, many other additives can be added to preserve bread, such as lecithin, but I won’t list them all here!
 The key point is if you want to preserve your bread for longer, more production time will help!

 Lean, homemade bread if kept well, can last for 3 to 5 days.
 Store-bought bread, on the other hand, lasts for 5 to 10 days.

-One of the most common mistakes home bakers make is baking their bread for too long.
+One of the most common mistakes home bakers make is baking their bread too long.
 Due to setting the oven too cool, the baking time has to be extended to colour the crust.
-This makes the bread crumb drier than it could be.
-It might sound good from a mould inhibiting viewpoint.
-But actually, as the bread continues to dry out (as it will do), it quickly becomes unpleasant and “stale”.
+This makes the breadcrumb drier than it could be.
+It might sound good from a mould-inhibiting viewpoint, but actually, as the bread continues to dry out (as it will do), it quickly becomes unpleasant and “stale”.

 By now, you know how to impact the longevity of the loaf as it’s made.
-It’s time for some tips on how to preserve the baked bread.
-The focus is largely around crusty bread first.
-There are a few changes you should make to best keep soft bread preserved which I share later in the article.
+It’s time for some tips on how to preserve baked bread.
+The focus is mainly on crusty bread first.
+There are a few changes you should make to best keep soft bread preserved, which I share later in the article.

 First of all, determine how often you eat bread.
-You may wonder what that has to do with preservation.
-Well, identifying your loaf-eating frequency will ensure the bread doesn’t sit for longer than it needs.
+You may wonder what that has to do with preservation?
+Identifying your loaf-eating frequency will ensure the bread doesn’t sit longer than it needs.
 Here’s a technique that should cut down your loaf waste:

 So, how to preserve homemade bread for 3 to 5 days?
 In that case, you need a bread box.
 Some folks debate the usage of a bread box, yet, it’s a foolproof method to enhance the lifespan of your loaf.

 This bread box by HOMEKOKO is my preferred bread box.
 It’s made of sturdy bamboo wood and will keep your bread fresh for days!
-It has an easy assembly, so you can start using it right away.
+It has an easy assembly, so you can start using it immediately.
 It looks good too!

 What’s also important is to wrap the bread before putting it in the bread box.
 Wrapping the bread in a cloth or tea towel (ideally a finely woven one that won’t leave fluff) creates a good barrier around the bread.

-Whilst air can still pass and remove the moisture the bread expels, it does so at a much slower rate.
+Whilst air can still pass and remove the moisture expelled, and it does so at a much slower rate.
 Put simply, wrapping the bread and storing it in a bread box maintains the perfect environment to keep bread at its peak for as long as possible.

-So the bread box makes the right choice for a soon-to-eat loaf, but what about the remaining portion that we mentioned?
+So the bread box makes the right choice for a soon-to-eat loaf, but what about the remaining portion I mentioned?
 You need that portion to last longer, not just 3 to 5 days.
 It’s here long-term storage comes into play.

 To store in the freezer, you have two methods:

-To thaw, place the frozen slices on a plate with a sheet of kitchen paper on top and wrap with plastic wrap.
+To thaw, place the frozen slices on a plate with a sheet of kitchen paper on top and wrap them in plastic wrap.

 Storing soft bread in a sealed bag will keep the softness of the bread preserved for much longer.
 A hard “soft loaf” is a pretty useless item, especially if rolls are too big to fit in the toaster!

-This does create issues with mould appearing as the humid conditions are perfect for growth.
-Unless you add a mould inhibitor or some form of acid, eat homemade soft bread within 3 days if wrapped.
-If you make too much you can store them in the freezer and defrost them on the worktop when needed.
+This does create issues with mould appearing, as the humid conditions are perfect for growth.
+Unless you add a mould inhibitor or some form of acid, eat homemade soft bread within three days if wrapped.
+If you make too much, you can store them in the freezer and defrost them on the worktop when needed.

 Keeping the bread in a refrigerator can be fruitful.
 There’s a heated debate on whether or not to keep loaves in a fridge.
 Some folks advocate for refrigerating bread.
 Then others are against the idea.
 Let’s dig deeper to find out the truth.

 The humid, cold, yet draft-free environment of a refrigerator is the perfect condition for starch to retrograde.
-This allows the starch to crystalise, turning the bread rock hard in a day or so.
+This allows the starch to crystallise, turning the bread rock-hard in a day or so